whitegreen/PackingDone/README.md

 The python programs have no visualization.

 ## Java project: gurobi_m3
-1. link project to gurobi.jar after installing Gurobi
+1. link gurobi.jar to the project after installing Gurobi
 2. add external lib: core.jar, PeasyCam.jar, both are included in the repo.

 The Java programs display the visual results: